30 Years of Advancing Health Equity

 Regional, State, and Territory Advancements

-OMH appointed Regional Minority Health Analysts (RMHAs) to work in the 10 HHS Regional Offices to help build networks of consumers and professionals working on minority health issues.
+HHS OMH appoints Regional Minority Health Analysts (RMHAs) to work in the 10 HHS Regional Offices to help build networks of consumers and professionals working on minority health issues.

 -